iHanjra/module-three-study-guide/07-react-deployment.md

 ## Using environment variables in React

 - What is `process`?
+A global object in node.js injected at runtime
 - The `fetch` snippet is a common pattern for what development action?
+To get data from an API

 ```js
 const apiKey = process.env.REACT_APP_API_KEY;